Top 10 Signs of a Dysregulated Nervous System

 People who suffer from conditions like Rosacea and IBS often suffer from a dysregulated nervous system.
 They’re often told to “reduce stress” in their life but have a hard time understanding what to do and how to heal.
 Once they take care of their nervous system health, and create a resilient, regulated system, their rosacea and IBS subside.

 10. You’re highly sensitive to other people’s emotional states

 You may identify as an empath.
 But your sensitivity to other people’s emotional states is damaging your mental and physical health in the long run.
 You feel the need to take care of other people, even when they’re not asking for it.
 No matter how much you do, there’s never enough, and you end up getting drained.
-This leaves you feeling miserable and resentful towards the person who is taking your energy without giving.
+This leaves you feeling miserable and resentful toward the person who is taking your energy without giving.

 Discovering Nervous System Regulation for Yourself

+The good news is that with the right interventions, it is possible to help regulate your nervous system.
 Healing your nervous system can take time, but it’s worth the effort.
 The health of your nervous system can affect your quality of life on a day-to-day basis, and the earlier you begin to heal, the better.

 If you’re interested in: